Startpiloten/startpilot/readme.md

 ## Further steps

-### gulp workflow
+### webpack workflow

-To get the gulp workflow running we first need to run `npm install` in the `Build` directory.
+To get the webpack workflow running we first need to run `npm install` in the `Build` directory.
 Therefore we need to open our CLI and navigate to our build folder first, then execute `npm install`.

-1. `cd typo3conf/ext/startpilot/Resources/Build`
+1. `cd public/typo3conf/ext/startpilot/Resources/Build`

 2. `npm install`

-You can run the predefined npm tasks through your CLI by entering one of `npm run build`, `npm run ci` , `npm run start`.
+You can run the predefined npm tasks through your CLI by entering one of `webpack:build:dev`, `webpack:build:dev:watch` , `webpack:build:live`.
 If you are using PhpStorm you also can use them by right clicking on the `package.json` and selecting „Show npm Scripts“.
 After configuring node with your PhpStorm simply double click one of the shown tasks to execute them.

-`ci`
+`webpack:build:dev`

+Collects all frontend related necessary files and distributes them to the /public folder.

+`webpack:build:dev:watch`

+Does the same as `webpack:build:dev`, but also sets up a watcher for Assets and .js | .scss files.

+`webpack:build:live`

+Generates a production build with minimized images.

+`stylelint:fix`|`eslint:fix`

-executes linting tasks which run over your .scss and .js files.
+executes linting tasks which run over your .scss | .js files.
 The settings for the linter are oriented on the TYPO3 coding guidelines.
-Additionally `ci` runs a formatter that fixes some of the minor linting errors.
+Additionally a formatter fixes some of the minor linting errors.

-`build`

-gets your frontend ready once.
-If you only need to check on the frontend once (maybe after a system update) this task is what you are looking for.

-`start`

-gets your frontend ready and keeps watching for changes.
-If you are going to work on things continuously and you will check the frontend multiple times this task suits you.

 ### ce-gen